 - Be sensitive when photographing people – always ask first

-Using Pankisi Gorge as a gateway to Tusheti
+Using Pankisi Valley as a gateway to Tusheti

-As well as the cultural tour, Nazy can also organise expeditions to Tusheti Nature Reserve.
+As well as the cultural tour, Nazy can also organise expeditions to the Tusheti Protected Areas.
 Remote and notoriously difficult to get to, Tusheti is only accessible by road for a few months of the year.
 From Pankisi, you can travel up on horseback instead on a guided multi-day tour.

 You can find detailed information about the various itineraries on Nazy’s website.